SamJones329/laser_stereo_system/README.md

 # laser_stereo_system
 Undergraduate thesis work on underwater active stereo.

+Calibration script requires to be run through ROS with minimum version of Melodic (Ubuntu 18.04) with Python 2.7 and OpenCV 3.4.

+Real-time script is more flexible, being developed to work via Anaconda Python.
+A requirements file is provided to list the necessary packages allowing easy installation and creation of environments.
+It is recommended to use mambaforge packaging of Anaconda as the default package manager, conda, often has issues installing the required packages.

 # Calibration
 `calibrate_laser.py` in the `src` directory contains a script for extracting extrinsic parameters of the laser relative to a given rectified images and the camera matrix.